2 Days in Berlin: The Best Things to Do

 If you’re not too burnt out from Berlin’s dark history, then make a stop at the Topographie des Terrors.
 This outdoor museum is meaningfully located right on the site of the headquarters of the former SS Gestapo.
 The building was destroyed during the war.
 The permanent exhibit covers life in Berlin under the cruelty of the Third Reich.

-The outdoor exhibit is free for anyone who wants to visit.
+The outdoor exhibit is free for anyone who wants to visit and learn all about Berlin’s most recent turmoil.

-Two Days in Berlin: Day 1 – Evening
+Two Days in Berlin: Evening of Day 1

 Where will you spend your first night?
 Well…